 - You’re doing this instead of going to therapy (Hint: it’s not a replacement).

 Create a quiet, designated practice space for yourself where you can be uninterrupted during the retreat.

-Turn off distractions, close other tabs on your computer + do your best to just focus on the retreat experience while you’re with us.
+Turn off distractions, close other tabs on your computer, and do your best to just focus on the retreat experience while you’re with us.

-Let your roommates, family and friends know that you’ll be on retreat + won’t be available!
-This retreat doesn’t require complete isolation, but we encourage you to separate yourself as much as possible from technology + other distractions.
+Let your roommates, family and friends know that you’ll be on retreat and won’t be available!
+This retreat doesn’t require complete isolation, but we encourage you to separate yourself as much as possible from technology and other distractions.